Google’s federated analytics method could analyze end user data without invading privacy

 In a blog post today, Google laid out the concept of federated analytics, a practice of applying data science methods to the analysis of raw data that’s stored locally on edge devices.
-As the tech giant explains, it works by running local computations over a device’s data and only making the aggregated results — not the data from the particular device — available to authorized engineers.
+As the tech giant explains, it works by running local computations over a device’s data and making only the aggregated results — not the data from the particular device — available to authorized engineers.

 While federated analytics is closely related to federated learning, an AI technique that trains an algorithm across multiple devices holding local samples, it only supports basic data science needs.
-It’s “federated learning lite” — federated Analytics enables companies to analyze user behaviors in a privacy-preserving and secure way, which could lead to better products.
+It’s “federated learning lite” — federated analytics enables companies to analyze user behaviors in a privacy-preserving and secure way, which could lead to better products.
 Google for its part uses federated techniques to power Gboard’s word suggestions and Android Messages’ Smart Reply feature.

 “The first exploration into federated analytics was in support of federated learning: how can engineers measure the quality of federated learning models against real-world data when that data is not available in a data center?
 The answer was to re-use the federated learning infrastructure but without the learning part,” Google research scientist Daniel Ramage and software engineer Stefano Mazzocchi said in a statement.
 “In federated learning, the model definition can include not only the loss function that is to be optimized, but also code to compute metrics that indicate the quality of the model’s predictions.
-We could use this code to directly evaluate model quality on phones’ data. ”
+We could use this code to directly evaluate model quality on phones’ data.”

 As an example, in a user study, Gboard engineers measured the overall quality of word prediction models against raw typing data held on phones.
 Participating phones downloaded a candidate model, locally computed a metric of how well the model’s predictions matched words that were actually typed, and then uploaded the metric without any adjustment to the model itself or any change to the Gboard typing experience.
 By averaging the metrics uploaded by many phones, engineers learned a population-level summary of model performance.